 The German roach is the most common type of roach across the globe.
 This type of roach reproduces very fast and thus it’s a big threat to our home.
 This type of roach is found in throughout structures but prefers more humid and warm places.
 They are usually found in the kitchen and bathroom.
 A single female German roach can reproduce 30,000 roaches within a period of one year.
 Each case can hatch twenty to forty roaches.
 The female mother roach carries the case until they hatch thus making it difficult for them to be eradicated.
 The German roach measures 0.6 inches, light-brown in color with 2 dark stripes which are located at the back.
 The roach barely flies but can glide in a pinch.
 They are also oval shaped, six legs and have antennae like other insects.

+Also referred to as palmetto bug.
 This is the largest type of roach compared to the others.
 They can survive up to two years and they can live longer than other types of cockroaches.
 They are reddish-brown in color and contain a figure eight pattern at the back of their head.
 American roaches are active at a temperature of seventy degrees or even higher and prefers outdoor but love warm areas.
 They are usually found in a sewer, drain pipes, kitchen, bathroom, and laundry rooms.
 The roach measures 1 to 3 inches and both females and males can fly.

 This type of roach is also commonly referred to as water bug.
 They always live in darkness and moist places and dump locations where they cannot be harmed by a human.
 This makes it harder to kill them.
 The roach measures 1.25 inches and dark brown in color.
 Some of the distinguishing features are glossy in appearance, the wing of the roach is shorter than the body and the female roach wings appear underdeveloped.
 Both the male and the female cannot fly.
 Oriental roach is considered as the dirtiest type of roach compared to other species of roaches.